fvaleri/strimzi-debugging/sessions/009/README.md

 > The auto-rebalancing feature will automatically generate and execute KafkaRebalance resources on cluster scale up and down.
 > Each mode can be customized by adding custom KafkaRebalance templates.

-The Cluster Operator will trigger a rolling update to add the metrics reporter plugin to brokers, and then it will deploy Cruise Control.
+The Cluster Operator will trigger a rolling update of the brokers to add the metrics reporter, and then it will deploy Cruise Control.

 ```sh
 $ kubectl patch k my-cluster --type merge -p '